bdavidxyz/protheme2/_posts/2017-05-16-unit-test-vs-integration-test.md

  - If this happen, always keep at least one integration test to ensure the whole stack can properly.

- - The kind of test is not _that_ important, as long as the description stick to business rule, understandable by a non coder.
+ - The kind of test is not _that_ important, as long as the description stick to a business rule, understandable by a non coder.

  - Be pragmatic about the actual value of your test, don't be shy to delete/move/update an existing test.